 ARB is holding virtual public workshops as part of the AB 32 Scoping Plan Update.
-On December 2, 2021, ARB will hold a technical workshop on modeling land management scenarios associated with GHG emissions and sinks from natural and working lands withing the state, in order to develop a target for such lands to contribute to carbon neutrality goals.
-On December 14, 2021, ARB will hold a public workshop on building decarbonization.
+On December 13, 2021, ARB will hold a public workshop on building decarbonization.
+Comments on the recent technical workshop on modeling land management scenarios for natural and working lands can be submitted here on or before December 22, 2021.
 Recordings of past AB 32 Scoping Plan Update meetings and workshops are available here.

-On December 14, 2021, ARB will hold a public workshop on potential amendments to the regulation governing off-road diesel-fueled vehicles.
-At the workshop, staff will present its comprehensive proposal for potential amendments to the existing regulation.
+On December 14, 2021, ARB will hold a public workshop on potential amendments to its regulation governing off-road diesel-fueled vehicles.
+At the workshop, staff will present its proposal for potential amendments to the existing regulation.